What are the pros and cons of different hot water systems?

 A few hot water facts

-- Water heating is the largest source of greenhouse gas emissions from the average Australia home.
+- Water heating is the largest source of greenhouse gas emissions from the average Australian home.

 - Water heating uses the second-largest amount of energy in households, behind space heating and cooling.